SEAVAX™ - ROBOTIC VACUUM SHIP

 PLEASE HELP US - Terry, (left - our test pilot), Chris (centre - our project manager and company director), and Richard (right- our logistics specialist) say: "Our pioneering research is helping to lay the foundations for sustainable merchant fleets, cruise liners and plastic ocean cleaning ships of the future.
 But we cannot do it alone - we need your support to put a full size demonstrator on the water."
 "Unlike other projects just talking about a call for action, we are doing it."

 PLEASE HELP US - Jamie ("Q" - our IT/webmaster), Ross (environmentalist) and Andrew (conservationist) agree that: "Only by putting ideas into action, will we stand a chance of combating ocean waste."
-Ross and Andrew have been working hard on the surrounding ground preparations to get our water test tank operational for the series of experiments to come in 2016 and into 2017 - though we hope to have the hull sufficiently progressed to begin construction in 2017 or as soon as funding allows thereafter.
+Ross and Andrew have been working hard on the surrounding ground preparations to get our water test tank operational for the series of experiments to come in 2016 and into 2017 - though we hoped to have the hull sufficiently progressed to begin construction in 2017 or as soon as funding allows thereafter.
+In reality, funding is proving to be the hardest part of this ocean challenge as it moves into 2019.

 SEAVax™ - PROJECT TEAM